UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_05.md

 Notes:

+Let’s check whether the `NaN` values have been replaced or not.

 We can fix that a bit using the column index from `X_train` and transforming it into a dataframe.

-Now we can see our example 7763 no longer has an `NaN` value for `total_bedrooms` and `bedrooms_per_household`.
+Now we can see our example 7763 no longer has any `NaN` values for `total_bedrooms` and `bedrooms_per_household`.

 ---